Queer the pitch

 'Queer' has been used as a verb meaning 'to spoil' since the early 19th century.
 Putting those two together we get the meaning of this little phrase.
 It was first recorded, in the vernacular speech of 19th century London, in The Swell's Night Guide, 1846:

 "Nanty coming it on a pall, or wid cracking to queer a pitch."

-Swell's Night Guide wasn't exactly a high-minded publication, in fact it was the Internet porn of its day.
+Swell's Night Guide wasn't exactly a high-minded publication.
 The elaborate subtitle of the rag rather gave the game away:

 In other words, it was a gentleman's guide that explained where to find prostitutes.
 The 'pitch' referred to in the above quotation was the regular beat of a 'working girl'.